diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 class pollution, it is the first of its kind and therefore some aspects have been simplified, or even entirely skipped, in the name of simplicity.

-Additionally, it is important to recall that the goal of this thesis is simply to detect class pollution, which is just one part of the puzzle.
+For instance, it is important to recall that the goal of this thesis is simply to detect class pollution, which is just one part of the puzzle.
-To successfully exploit this vulnerability, suitable gadgets need to be found, which is out of the scope of this thesis.
+To successfully exploit this vulnerability, suitable gadgets need to be found, which is out of the scope of this project.
-The gadgets that have been presented throughout this document are mostly already known gadgets, or in the case of the one showed during the case study, they were immediately apparent from the surrounding context.
+The gadgets that have been presented throughout this document are mostly already known, or in the case of the one showed during the case study, they were immediately apparent from the surrounding context.
 These gadgets have only been used to demonstrate the possible consequences of class pollution.

-Moreover, the developed tool has only been designed for detecting the simplest form of class pollution, where traversal is only done through class attributes and dictionary entries.
+Moreover, the developed tool has only been designed for detecting the simplest form of class pollution, where traversal is only performed through class attributes and dictionary entries.
 It is certainly possible to achieve class pollution through more complex traversals, which could include, for instance, function calls, but those